lrabbt/seresa/README.md

       "description": "Base64 representation of the resource block", "type": "string"
     },
-    "next": {
+    "prev": {
-      "description": "Next block of the resource, \"null\" if last block", "type": ["string", "null"],
+      "description": "Previous block of the resource, \"null\" if last block", "type": ["string", "null"],
       "format": "uri"
     }
   },
-  "required": ["title", "content", "next"]
+  "required": ["title", "content", "prev"]
 }
 ```

+Since the file is cut in various blocks, the only thing limiting the size of the file is the reputation of the user on the chain the file is being posted.

-If any resource block is not on the consensus, the resource cannot be retrieved.
+If any resource block is not on the consensus, or has a low reputation (< -3), the resource will not be retrieved.

 [1]: https://sci-hub.se/
 [2]: https://github.com/Freechains/README/